There are many dangers to society if data science is used without ethical considerations.

-The Mission of the DataEthics4All Initiative is to raise awareness on the Ethical use of Data, build the next generation of Inclusive AI and be a Catalyst in building a more Equitable, Inclusive, Culture Rich, Just and Ethical Society.
+The Mission of the DataEthics4All Initiative is to raise awareness about the ethical use of data; to build the next generation of inclusive AI; and to be a catalyst in building a more equitable, inclusive, just and ethical society.

-3. Cognitive Diversity (Demographic and Functional diversity) and Inclusion in Human Oversight for Building and Auditing the next generation of AI Models and Systems.
+3. Ensuring cognitive diversity (demographic and functional diversity) and inclusion in human oversight for building and auditing the next generation of AI models and systems.

 The 12 Ethical Pillars.